-The right choice of paving decides how your home, terrace, and garden will look
+The right choice of paving determines how your house, terrace and garden will look

-— and how comfortably you will live outside.
-The range is wide: different shapes, colours, surface finishes, and formats.
+— and how comfortable outdoor living will be for you.
+The range is wide: various shapes, colours, surface finishes and formats.

-To make your choice easier, we've prepared a practical guide that will take you step by step.
+To make your selection easier, we've prepared a practical guide that will take you step by step.

 1. Start with function, not colour